 Foeniculum vulgare ‘Copper Leaf’

-Use seeds to season baked goods; use young leaves as garnish for salads, fish, and other dishes.
-Common fennel often grows as a roadside or garden weed (in Hawaii and parts of California, it can be invasive); it’s attractive until tops turn brown, and even then birds like the seeds.
-New stems grow in spring from perennial root.‘Copper Leaf’
+Use seeds to season baked goods; use young leaves as a garnish for salads, fish, and other dishes.
+Common fennel often grows as a roadside or garden weed (in Hawaii and parts of California, it can be invasive); it’s attractive until the tops turn brown, and even then birds like the seeds.
+New stems grow in spring from the perennial root.‘Copper Leaf’

 From the Mediterranean.
-Grows 6 ft. tall from clumps; produces bronzy-green foliage and yellow summer flowers that insects love, and seeds that have a sweet licorice flavor.
+Grows to 6 ft. tall from clumps; produces bronzy-green foliage and yellow summer flowers that insects love, and seeds that have a sweet licorice flavor.